moogician/moogician.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My formal name is Hao, but I usually go by Tony.
-I am a sophomore undergraduate student in Peking University, China.
+I am a junior undergraduate student in Peking University, China.
 I study computer science in Turing class.
 I am interested in programming languages, formal methods, and software engineering.
 I am also interested in quantum algorithms, and optimization problems.

 I am very fortunate to be advised by [Prof. Darko Marinov](https://mir.cs.illinois.edu/marinov/), [Prof. Tao Xie](https://taoxiease.github.io/), and [Prof. Tongyang Li](https://www.tongyangli.com/).
 I plan to focus my undergraduate research on quantum algorithms, under the supervision of [Prof. Tongyang Li](https://www.tongyangli.com/).